janisdd/basic-board-game-editor/referee/readme.md

 - a finished game (.world  file) (design + code for every field) from the editor
 - printed game tiles (see [What is missing](./##%20What%20is%20missing))
   - there is an option to exclude global var detection so these might not be needed
-- one token for every player, a dice (, a token for every global var)
+- one token for every player, a dice (white with black pips) (, a token for every global var)
   - make sure the token colors are bright